This circuit is like a bouncer for electricity.

 where,

-Because it restricts the amount of current that may enter the transistors base, the resistor (Rb) wastes energy, its power dissipation may be computed with the following formula:
+Since it limits the amount of current that may reach the transistors base the resistor (Rb) loses energy.

 Prb = (Vin – Vz)² / Rb